-A representative from Broadridge Financial Solutions, Inc., which will act as our Inspector of Elections, is responsible for tabulating the votes for the 2015 Annual Shareholders' Meeting.
-The presence, in person or by proxy, of the holders of at least a majority of the shares of our common stock outstanding as of March 31, 2015, our record date, is necessary to establish a quorum for the 2015 Annual Shareholders' Meeting.
-Abstentions and "broker non-votes," if any, will be counted as shares present and entitled to vote for purposes of determining a quorum for the 2015 Annual Shareholders' Meeting.
-A "broker non-vote" occurs when brokers holding shares in "street name" have not received voting instructions from the beneficial owner and either chooses not to vote those shares on a routine matter at the 2015 Annual Shareholders' Meeting or is not permitted to vote those shares on a non-routine matter.
-If a proxy-voting card is signed by the shareholder but submitted without specific voting instructions, the shareholder's vote will automatically be counted as a vote "FOR" Proposal 1 (Election of Director), Proposal 2 (Ratification of Auditors) and Proposal 3 ("Say-on-Pay" Advisory Vote).
-If your shares are held in "street name" and you do not provide specific voting instructions to your broker, then your shares will not be included in the vote for Proposal 1 (Election of Director) and Proposal 3 ("Say-on-Pay" Advisory Vote), but will be voted at the discretion of your broker with respect to Proposal 2 (Ratification of Auditors).
+A representative from Broadridge Financial Solutions, Inc., which will act as our Inspector of Elections, is responsible for tabulating the votes for the 2016 Annual Shareholders' Meeting.
+The presence, in person or by proxy, of the holders of at least a majority of the shares of our common stock outstanding as of April 11, 2016, our record date, is necessary to establish a quorum for the 2016 Annual Shareholders' Meeting.
+Abstentions and "broker non-votes," if any, will be counted as shares present and entitled to vote for purposes of determining a quorum for the 2016 Annual Shareholders' Meeting.
+A "broker non-vote" occurs when brokers holding shares in "street name" have not received voting instructions from the beneficial owner and either chooses not to vote those shares on a routine matter at the 2016 Annual Shareholders' Meeting or is not permitted to vote those shares on a non-routine matter.
+If a proxy-voting card is signed by the shareholder but submitted without specific voting instructions, the shareholder's vote will automatically be counted as a vote "FOR ALL" on Proposal 1 (Election of Directors), and "FOR" on Proposal 2 (Ratification of Auditors) and Proposal 3 ("Say-on-Pay" Advisory Vote).
+If your shares are held in "street name" and you do not provide specific voting instructions to your broker, then your shares will not be included in the vote for Proposal 1 (Election of Directors) or Proposal 3 ("Say-on-Pay" Advisory Vote), but will be voted at the discretion of your broker with respect to Proposal 2 (Ratification of Auditors).

-For Proposal 1 (Election of Director) - Assuming a quorum is obtained, our Class I directors will be elected by a plurality of the shares represented, in person or by proxy, at the 2015 Annual Shareholders' Meeting and entitled to vote.
-This means that the three nominees receiving the highest number of affirmative votes at the meeting will be elected as our three Class I directors.
-Votes marked "FOR ALL" will be counted in favor of all three nominees.
-Votes marked "WITHHOLD ALL" will be counted against all three nominees.
+For Proposal 1 (Election of Directors) - Assuming a quorum is obtained, our Class II directors will be elected by a plurality of the shares represented, in person or by proxy, at the 2016 Annual Shareholders' Meeting and entitled to vote.
+This means that the two nominees receiving the highest number of affirmative votes at the meeting will be elected as our two Class II directors.
+Votes marked "FOR ALL" will be counted in favor of both nominees.
+Votes marked "WITHHOLD ALL" will be counted against both nominees.
 To specify differently, a shareholder must check the "FOR ALL EXCEPT" box and then write the names of the nominees for whom the shareholder wishes to vote against.
 Votes marked "WITHHOLD ALL" have no effect on the vote since a plurality of the votes is required for the election of each nominee.
 Shareholders may not abstain from voting with respect to the election of directors.